 - Additional Year 1 deduction: ~$46,255

-At a 32% marginal rate, that acceleration could represent roughly $14,800 in additional first-year tax savings.
+At a 32% marginal rate (the tax rate on your last dollar of income), that acceleration could represent roughly $14,800 in additional first-year tax savings.
 At 24%, approximately $11,100.

 Important context